FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 2 Part 1.rst

 5. Left click the outlet node (downstream node)

-6. Right Click to finish the polyine.
+6. Right Click to finish the polyline.
    Click OK to finish the feature.

 .. image:: ../img/Advanced-Workshop/Module038.png